KinesisCorporation/Adv360-Pro-ZMK/README.md

 Updating from V2.0 based firmwares to V3.0 based firmwares can be a rather complex process.
 There are reset files for every major firmware revision as well as documentation on the update process available [here](https://kinesis-ergo.com/support/kb360pro/#firmware-updates).

+## Versioning

+Starting on 11/15/2023 the Advantage 360 Pro will now automatically record the compilation date, branch and Git commit hash in a macro that can be accessed with Mod+V. This will type out the following string: YYYYMMDD-XXXX-YYYYYY, where XXXX is the first 4 characters of the Git branch and YYYYYY is the Git commit hash.
+In addition to this the builds compiled by GitHub actions are now timestamped and also record the commit hash in the filename.

 ## Bluetooth LE Privacy

 Since the update on 20/10/2023, BLE privacy is now disabled by default and due to an update in upstream ZMK cannot be enabled again as it will cause issues for the split halves connecting to each other.